 Glicked Wasn't Barbenheimer Part 2, But It Was Still A Huge Win For The Box Office

-It was in many ways the biggest weekend of the year as far as the box office was concerned as both "Wicked" and "Gladiator II" hit theaters, making for quite the double bill.
+It was, in many ways, the biggest weekend of the year as far as the box office was concerned, with both "Wicked" and "Gladiator II" hitting theaters, making for quite the double bill.
 Was it quite as big, in terms of raw numbers, as "Deadpool & Wolverine" debuting to well over $200 million over the summer?
 No, but it's rare that we get two movies this big that both put up big numbers releasing on the same day.
 The last time it happened was in 2023 when the two-headed monster of "Barbie" and "Oppenheimer," unofficially dubbed Barbenheimer, both had bombshell debuts.

 "Wicked" won the battle in the U.S. with the musical taking in $112.5 million, a record for an adaptation of a pre-existing musical.
 It came in just a touch under the weekend estimates, which had it at $114 million.
 Jon M. Chu's trip to Oz also pulled in $50 million overseas for a $162.5 million global debut.
 Meanwhile, "Gladiator II" opened to a very respectable $55 million domestically.
 Ridley Scott's long-awaited sequel had already been playing since last weekend overseas, however, and has amassed $165.5 million internationally, giving it a $220.5 million running total.
 So, Scott's historical epic is winning the war abroad in the early going.